-With the authorization of our board of directors, we declare distributions daily.
+With the authorization of our board of directors, we have declared distributions as of daily record dates.
 All distributions were or will be paid in cash or reinvested in shares of our common stock for those participating in our distribution reinvestment plan and have been or will be paid or issued, respectively, on the first business day following the completion of the month to which they relate.
 Distributions reinvested pursuant to our distribution reinvestment plan were or will be reinvested in shares of the same class as the shares on which the distributions are being made.
 Some or all of the cash distributions may be paid from sources other than cash flows from operations.

-The tables below outline the distribution rates declared per share, per day since October 1, 2014 and the annualized distribution rates for each Class A Share and Class T Share.
+The tables below outline the distribution rates declared per share, per day since October 1, 2014 and the annualized distribution rates for each class A share, class T share and class I share.